thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 | aerial_duels_won_pct | Real      | Percent of aerial duels won (duels as percentage)                                              |
 | load_datetime        | Timestamp | Load timestamp with time zone (continued tracking of data reliability and ETL pipeline health) |

 All pipelines are contained within the [app-duels-mapping/public/data/etl](etl/) directory.
-Again, this architecture supports for extendibility, allowing for the the buildout of additional pipelines, expansion of the project to include other leagues, and development of new composite metrics.
+Again, this architecture supports for extendibility, allowing for the buildout of additional pipelines, expansion of the project to include other leagues, and development of new composite metrics.
 The order of the tables as listed above documents the process and flow of the data.

 ### File Structure & Directory Layout